-Others, like HBO, Showtime and Cinemax are never included in the base plans of live TV streaming services.
-(AT&T TV NOW is the one exception; HBO is included in all of its plans.)
+Others, like HBO, SHOWTIME and Cinemax are rarely included in the base plans of live TV streaming services.
 If you want these, you’ll always have to pay extra, and you can still subscribe to them separately from Philo.

-That said, it’s still a very long list.
-To take advantage of Philo’s low price, you’ll have to make plenty of sacrifices.
+That said, Philo is still missing a ton of channels.
+To take advantage of its low price, you’ll have to make plenty of sacrifices.

 Solid user experience

 To gauge what it felt like to use Philo, we tested it out for about a week on an Amazon Fire TV Stick, a Roku Streaming Stick and a Google Chrome browser on a MacBook Pro.
 While it doesn’t necessarily push the envelope, we enjoyed Philo’s easy-to-navigate interface.